Nutrition

-Whey , derived from milk, is widely used in sports nutrition by bodybuilders with muscle mass gain or fat loss goals.
+Whey , derived from milk, is widely used in sports nutrition by bodybuilders with goals of gaining muscle mass or cutting (losing fat mass).
 Presented in the form of flavored powder, it is commonly mixed with water or lactose-free milk.

-Widely available in specialty stores and online, whey is often considered an essential dietary supplement to optimize performance.
-Here, however, we will answer a common question among athletes: what is whey really used for?
+Widely available in specialty stores and online, whey protein is often considered an essential nutritional supplement for optimizing performance.
+Here, however, we'll answer a common question among athletes: What is whey protein actually used for?

 What is whey?